Skip to contentSkip to navigationSkip to topbar

 When maxSubscriptionBitrate is set in a Participant, that Participant video downlink will never consume more than the specified value expressed in bps.
 However note that it may consume less as far as the actual available network bandwidth is below.

-By default, the maximum downlink bandwidth is capped to 4Mbps in Group Rooms.
+By default, the maximum downlink bandwidth is capped to 4Mbps in Rooms.
 Hence, values of maxSubscriptionBitrate over those limits will have no effect.
 Default value is:

 • maxSubscriptionBitrate: 0 (meaning "no limit"), in desktop browsers.
 Hence, desktop browsers default to the above mentioned caps.